Wheezing: A Merck Manual of Patient Symptoms podcast

 But wheezing may occur in other disorders affecting the small airways, including heart failure (cardiac asthma), anaphylaxis, and toxic inhalation.
 Sometimes, healthy patients manifest wheezing during a bout of acute bronchitis.
-In children, bronchiolitis and foreign body aspiration are also causes (see see Some Causes of Wheezing).
+In children, bronchiolitis and foreign body aspiration are also causes (see Table 9: Some Causes of Wheezing).

 |PrintOpen table in new window

 When patients are in significant respiratory distress, evaluation and treatment proceed at the same time.